Just Stop Oil protests: Police officer hurt amid M25 disruption

 A police officer has been injured on the M25 amid climate protests that have closed parts of the motorway in Kent, Surrey, Essex and Hertfordshire.

-Essex Police said an officer was struck and injured when a lorry crashed at a rolling roadblock, as the Just Stop Oil group protested for the third day.
+Essex Police said a police motorcyclist was hurt when two lorries crashed at a rolling roadblock.

-One person has been arrested for causing a public nuisance.
+Two people have been arrested for causing a public nuisance.

-Demonstrators have climbed on gantries over the carriageways, forcing police to close sections of the motorway.
+The Just Stop Oil group, which is protesting for a third day, said about 10 activists had climbed on overhead gantries "in multiple locations".

+No information was provided on the condition of the officer, who was injured between Junctions 26 (Waltham Abbey) and 27 (Theydon).

-Multiple arrests were made on Tuesday after a second day of widespread disruption by protesters.
+Multiple arrests were made on Tuesday amid a second day of widespread disruption by protesters.

-The motorway was blocked and gantries were climbed by Just Stop Oil activists in Essex, Hertfordshire, Kent and Surrey.
+The motorway was blocked and gantries were climbed by Just Stop Oil activists.

-They said the action was to "demand that the government halts all new oil and gas licences and consents".
+The group said the action was to "demand that the government halts all new oil and gas licences and consents".

+An officer has been injured and two people have been arrested during our response to disruption on the M25.— Essex Police (@EssexPoliceUK) November 9, 2022

+An officer was injured following a collision involving two lorries after a rolling roadblock had been put in place between J26 and J27.

-The disruption comes as the COP27 climate summit is held in Egypt, where Prime Minister Rishi Sunak told world leaders the war in Ukraine was a reason to act faster to tackle climate change.
+At the COP27 summit, Prime Minister Rishi Sunak told world leaders the war in Ukraine was a reason to act faster to tackle climate change.

 The Metropolitan Police said 16 protesters had previously been arrested on the motorway in a joint operation with other counties' police forces.